 Related Reading: 5 Types of Data Integration You Need to Know

 With all of those components accounted for, it’s possible to draft an enterprise data management strategy.
 Below are a few best practices to keep in mind.

 Enterprise Data Management Strategy Best Practices

-- Perform Assessment – Businesses need a clear understanding of their data flows and the types of data they have in order to craft an effective data management strategy.
+Businesses need a clear understanding of their data flows and the types of data they have in order to craft an effective data management strategy.
 This work can be time-consuming, but it is a worthwhile, important process that can help ensure the methods of management employed are well matched with the data.

 Demands on data can at times be overwhelming and some data projects can be remarkably large.
 In those cases, a phased approach with incremental deliverables can work well.

 Standards, policies, and procedures are invaluable guideposts, keeping data where it needs to be and helping to prevent corruption, security breaches, and loss of data.
 The success of standards and policies hinges greatly on the procedures in place to enable them.
 Procedures give staff members methods and tools they can use to meet required standards.

-Consider an education campaign to ensure a company-wide understanding of the EDM goals, the methods to achieve them, and the reasons behind the initiative.
+Consider an education campaign to ensure a company-wide understanding of the enterprise data management goals, the methods to achieve them, and the reasons behind the initiative.
 This equips staff members with a full understanding of why certain rules are in place, instead of just asking them to blindly follow them.

 Adopting a culture of data quality will help protect your data’s security and integrity and ultimately preserve its worth.
 This is where data stewardship comes in.
 It’s important for businesses to remember how valuable their data truly is and how important it is to responsibly maintain its quality.